Omni-guides/Wabbajack-Modlist-Linux/README.md

 Please note that Pull Requests to this github for small issues may have the suggested change applied without performing a merge.
 Please create an Issue describing the correction instead.

+### Wabbajack Application

+You can now run Wabbajack itself on Linux (Both SteamOS/Deck and other distros) via Proton or Wine.
+Configuring via Proton is the preferred method because it should be the same for any platform that has Steam.
+If you really prefer not to, then you can use base Wine (not Steam Deck).

 ### Automated Configuration

 While the guides include the step by step process to get a Modlist up and running, I have created an Automated Modlist Install script, with the aim of drastically reducing the work needed to get up and running.
 Currently, the Automation script takes care of around 90% of the steps needed.